lucasmoschen/optimal-control-biological/README.md

 ### Notebooks

 After having the frameworks and python packages, it's necessary to open `jupyter lab` or `jupyter notebook`.
 In the `notebooks` folder, one can look at the Laboratories.
 Each laboratory is self contained, if the theory is well kwown.
+The first notebook explains the algorithm forward-backward sweep.

 - Laboratoty 1: Introductory example;
 - Laboratory 2: Mold and fungicide;